orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 Process:
 - Inconsistency is statement of reprogrammability - or multiple levels of abstraction
+- Forced orbit around a point as default data structure, necessarily circular orbit
+- Want to allow for conflicting perspectives, of which aspects can still be invariant

 postponed (from 2023):
  * TODO ; Composability is Non-locality?